-- Disbursements, whether by check or electronic transfer, shall be included on a Warrant List for Board approval. - Disbursements made by check shall require two signatures. - Generally checks drawn from the Operating bank account will be signed by the General Manager and a Board Member. - In rare situations where either a Board Member or the General Manager is not available: - The Administrative Services Manager may sign in place of the General Manager; or - Two Board Members may sign in place of the General Manager; or - The General Manager and the Administrative Services Manager may sign in lieu of a Board Member signing.

-- If such a situation occurs, the paid invoice and related support documents will be submitted with the Warrant list for approval by the Board at the next Board meeting. - Checks drawn from the Petty Cash Checking account may be signed by two of the following: the General Manager, the Administrative Services Manager, or the Administrative/Financial Specialist.
+- Generally checks drawn from the Operating bank account will be signed by the General Manager and a Board Member.
+The General Manager may delegate his signing of the checks to the Administrative Services Manager. - Where either a Board Member or the General Manager is not available: - The Administrative Services Manager may sign in place of the General Manager; or - Two Board Members may sign in place of the General Manager; or - The General Manager and the Administrative Services Manager may sign in lieu of a Board Member signing. - If such a situation occurs, the paid invoice and related support documents will be submitted with the Warrant list for approval by the Board at the next Board meeting. - Checks drawn from the Petty Cash Checking account may be signed by two of the following: the General Manager, the Administrative Services Manager, or the Administrative/Financial Specialist.